joshwadle/My-solutions-to-precourse/readme.md

 It's good workflow to commit and push to your fork often, even when you're not done.
 Then you have older versions of your work in case you screw something up or lose something.
 We will get a notification of your submission once you submit a pull request.

 If we've made changes to the repository after you forked it and you want to update your repository to reflect them, you can run this command: `git pull https://github.com/zipfian/precourse master`

+## The Project

+In order for you to get familiar with a few different languages, we'd like you to conduct a very basic analysis in Python and SQL.  __This the best guide/test of your knowledge for the first day of class.__

+Follow the directions in the [project directory](project/readme.md), and repeat the analysis in Python and SQL.

+__NOTE: We will no longer be using R in the curriculum and you are not expected to know it__

 ## Getting help
 Feel free to contact us whenever you could use some help with anything in the precourse work.